-A Notarized Statement of Non-Custodial Parent or Non-Parent Guardian Enrolling a Student in the Webster County Public School District (Notarized Statement at Enrollment) is for use when the custodial parent allows a child to reside with the non-custodial parent or a person who is not the parent of the child.
+A Notarized Statement of Non-Custodial Parent or Non-Parent Guardian Enrolling a Student in the Dawson Springs Independent School District (Notarized Statement at Enrollment) is for use when the custodial parent allows a child to reside with the non-custodial parent or a person who is not the parent of the child.
 Because compulsory attendance laws require enrollment of a school- age children by any person having "custody or charge" of that student, this Notarized Statement at Enrollment will be honored for the purpose of educating the child as long as he/she resides with the non-custodial parent or the individual with custody or charge of the child.
 The person with custody, charge or guardianship will have the power to make any and all educational decisions related to the child, which power shall include, but not be limited to, enrollment, medical care, academic matters, extracurricular activities, delivery of this student, pick-up of the student, emergency form preparation, field trip decisions, transportation decisions, disciplinary actions, attendance issues and any and all other educational matters.
-Consistent with this authority, it is mandatory that the child resides with the individual having custody, charge or guardianship, if the child is to attend the assigned school of the guardian's residence.
-The person assuming custody, charge or guardianship of a student not only makes all legal and educational decisions, but is legally responsible for any legal consequences associated with medical or educational decision-making and for truancy issues.
+Consistent with this authority, it is mandatory that the child reside with the individual having custody, charge or guardianship of a student not only makes all legal and educational decisions, but is legally responsible for any legal consequences associated with medical or educational decision-making and for truancy issues.